Roc-Ng/Roc-Ng.github.io/index.md

 ### Biography

-I am a first-year PhD student in the Key Laboratory of Intelligent Perception and Image Understanding of Ministry of Education ([IPIU](http://see.xidian.edu.cn/iiip/)), Xidian University , advised by Prof. [Jing Liu](http://web.xidian.edu.cn/liujing/).
+I am a second-year PhD student in the Key Laboratory of Intelligent Perception and Image Understanding of Ministry of Education ([IPIU](http://see.xidian.edu.cn/iiip/)), Xidian University , advised by Prof. [Jing Liu](http://web.xidian.edu.cn/liujing/).
 I received my B.Eng from School of  Electronic Engineering at Xidian University in 2017.

 ---